metinsuloglu/CA-Flow-from-Shape/deepsphere_model/README.md

 The PyTorch Ignite library is not required.

 Create a folder `/deepsphere/data/ca_data/` and add the CA shape data as a collection of .txt files, where the rows store 4 values seperated by whitespace:
 (x,y,z) coordinates and a TAWSS value.
+The required file names are hard-coded so you might have to change the code in order to be able to load the data.

 You can change the hyperparameters of the model in `config.example.yml`.
 To train and validate the model using a GPU, in this directory run: